Metasilveur/TankInteger/README.md

 # SDL project
-Tank games with simple iA (A* algorithm) and complex animation
+Tank game with simple iA (A* algorithm) and complex animation